Koma Inu (guardian dogs)

 The history (Who are they?)

-The idea (the lion is a power symbol) influenced Egypt, India, China, and Korea.
-They finally came to Japan between 592 and 710, called the Asuka era.
+Then, they finally arrived in Japan between 592 and 710.
+It was the Asuka era.
 However, the appearance changed because many people in China and Korea did not see the lion physically.
-So, they imagined the lion from rumors and information.
+Thus, they imagined the lion from rumors and information.

 He became…